How To Make A GIF (And How To Use Them In Your Social Media Strategy)

 GIFs are lighthearted and personality-filled, and they do tend to resonate well on social media.
 But, as with any other marketing effort, make sure that you’re always keeping your brand top of mind.

-If you’ve fostered a reputation as a brand that’s more polished and sophisticated, some of the ridiculous and popular GIFs might not be the right fit for you.
+For example, if you’ve fostered a reputation on Instagram as a brand that’s more polished and sophisticated, some of the ridiculous and popular Instagram GIFs might not be the right fit for you.

 Does that mean you can’t use GIFs at all?
 Absolutely not.
 There are still plenty of things you can do (more on that later)—you’ll just need to be more selective and creative.